alecl/hostbot/BeepBoop.md

 # starter-node-bot

+Note: This is the original README.md that came with Beep Boop's starter-node-bot with just the License area adjusted to avoid confusion.

 ## Overview
 A simple starting point for creating a Beep Boop hostable, Node.js based Slack bot with botkit